awestover/enchantedForest/story/story2_alekenglish.md

 shouts copolla then somethign magical will happnen, which will be critical towards bringing about the downfal of Malimost.

-So how abtou you try it?
+So how about you try it?

   Bob was totally blow away.
 "No way" he tried to object, but it sounded half-hearted even to himself.